Line 2 (Shanghai Metro)

 Line 2 is an east–west line in the Shanghai Metro network.
 With a length of nearly 64 km, it is the second longest line in the metro system after line 11.
-Line 2 runs from National Exhibition and Convention Center in the west to in the east, passing Hongqiao Airport, the Huangpu river, and the Lujiazui Financial District in Pudong.
+Line 2 runs from Panxiang Road · Shanghai National Accounting Institute station in the west to in the east, passing Hongqiao Airport, the Huangpu river, and the Lujiazui Financial District in Pudong.
 With a daily ridership of over 1.9 million, it is the busiest line on the Shanghai Metro.
 The eastern portion of the line, - Pudong International Airport section, was operated as an independent service route until April 19, 2019, when through service began.
 The line is colored light green on system maps.